 - use language creatively and precisely for a range of purposes and audiences

 - use and present material in the target language and one's own language in written and oral forms in a clear and effective manner

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- engage with and interpret layers of meaning within texts and other cultural products, in other words read between the lines
+- layers of meaning within texts and other cultural products, in other words read between the lines

-- learn to convincingly translate in both directions
+- ways to convincingly translate in both directions

 This Stage is built to consolidate and integrate activities and tasks whose purpose is to help you move towards the highest level of language proficiency.